IBM/spring-boot-microservices-on-kubernetes/README.md

 deployment "account-database" created
 ```
 Default credentials are already encoded in base64 in secrets.yaml.
+> Encoding in base64 does not encrypt or hide your secrets.
+Do not put this in your Github.

 ```
 $ kubectl apply -f secrets.yaml
 secret "demo-credentials" created